zircote/swagger-php/docs/reference/annotations.md

 The object provides metadata about the API.

-The metadata may be used by the clients if needed, and may be presented in editing or documentation generation tools for convenience.
+The metadata may be used by the clients if needed and may be presented in editing or documentation generation tools for convenience.
 #### Properties
 - title
 - description